system-zero/system-zero/data/docs/v.md

   The V environment consists of two applications.
 One that does window managment and one that  extends it with [de]attach capabilities.

-  Window Managment Application (invoked as V.wm and requires a `command` argument:
+  Window Managment Application (invoked as V.wm and requires a `command` argument):

   Key bindings:

   MODKEY-q           : quit the application
-  MODKEY-K           : kill the current procedure in the current frame MODKEY-!           : open the default shell (by default zs-static) MODKEY-c           : open the default application (by default zs-static) MODKEY-[up|down|w] : switch to the upper|lower frame respectively MODKEY-[j|k]       : likewise
+  MODKEY-K           : kill the current procedure in the current frame MODKEY-!           : open the default shell (by default our shell) MODKEY-c           : open the default application MODKEY-[up|down|w] : switch to the upper|lower frame respectively MODKEY-[j|k]       : likewise
   MODKEY-[left|right]: switch to the prev|next window respectively